 Place all ingredients except the olive oil, s & p, and chicken into the bowl of a blender.
 Puree for 30 seconds on high.

 With the motor running, slowly add the oil.
 Season well with salt and pepper.
-Pour marinade over chicken and marinate for 24 hours in the refrigerator.
-In a 400°F oven, roast legs in a roasting pan or on a cookie sheet for 40-45 minutes, or until nicely browned and cooked through.
+Pour marinade over chicken (in a zip top bag or a baking dish) and marinate for 24 hours in the refrigerator.
+When you’re ready to cook, heat oven to 400°F, remove the chicken from the bag, letting most of the sauce fall off, and place pieces on a foil-lined baking sheet or roasting pan.
+Roast chicken for 40-45 minutes, or until nicely browned and cooked through.
 Serve hot, room temp, or cold.
-(We like cold best.)